 Additional variables are created to review data quality, such as straight lining on similarly constructed questions that appeared in succession, not answering questions, and speeding.
 Straight-line responses occur when respondents provide answers to a battery of questions (often in a form of grid questions) in the same place on a categorical scale.
 To measure straight-line responses, two series of questions with similar construction were identified (AJ29-AJ34 and AM19-AM21), AJ29-AJ34 asked six questions assessing the frequency of negative mental health emotions with a five-category scale (from "All of the time" to "None of the time").
-Twenty-one percent of CAWI completes provided the same response across all items, while 27 percent of adult CATI completes did so.
-AM19-AM21, a second series of three questions regarding the respondent's neighborhood with a four-category agree or disagree scale, resulted in fewer identical responses across all questions- 6.3 percent of CAWI completes and 5.6 percent of CATI completes.
+Thirty percent of CATI completes provided the same response across all items, while 26 percent of adult CATI completes did so.
+AM19-AM21, a second series of three questions regarding the respondent's neighborhood with a four-category agree or disagree scale, resulted in fewer identical responses across all questions- 6.1 percent of CAWI completes and 7.5 percent of CATI completes.

-Among those who started and ended the adult portion of the survey on the web, less than one percent did not provide a response for 35 percent or more of the adult survey questions they were asked.
-No cases were removed due to higher percentage of skipped questions.
+Among those who started and ended the adult portion of the survey on the web, less than one percent did not provide a response for 30 percent or more of the adult survey questions they were asked.
+No cases were removed due to the higher percentage of skipped questions.

-The mean length of the adult interview for those that completed via web in a single session was 45.6 minutes.
-The shortest survey taken to the last screen in a single session was 4 minutes, the longest was open for 4 hours 20 minutes.
-Beginning in 2022, surveys with a total length of less than 4 seconds per screen they viewed were removed due to short interview length.
-After review and discussion of these cases, none were removed due to a short interview length.
-For 2022, 178 respondents who had completed the screener were removed due to short interviews.
+The mean length of the adult interview for those that completed via web in a single session was 41.6 minutes.
+The shortest survey taken to the last screen in a single session was 8 minutes, the longest was open for 3 hours 45 minutes.
+Completed surveys with a length of less than 10 minutes were manually reviewed for percentage answered, straight lining, and RelevantID[®] measures for each individual cases.
+For 2023, surveys with a total length of less than 4 seconds per question were removed due to short interview length.
+Using this parameter for length of interview, 124 respondents who had completed the screener were removed due to short interviews.